pfheatwole/thesis/source/foil_geometry.rst

 An important issue is that the form of the design curves is strongly influenced by the variables used to define the geometry.
-A parafoil canopy has some fundamental complexity that must be captured, either in the model structure or in the design curves.
+A parafoil canopy has a fundamental complexity that must be captured, either in the model structure or in the design curves.
 Unfortunately, existing foil models are inflexible, making strong assumptions about how foils are most naturally defined, and that inflexibility forces the remaining complexity into the design curves.
 This unnecessary complication makes it difficult to describe a parafoil using simple parametric functions: they must not only encode the fundamental structure, they must also encode that structure in terms of the variables that define the model.
 Instead of the geometry model adapting to the needs of the design curves, the design curves must adapt to the limitations of the model.

 The solution developed in this chapter is to reject the assumption that predefined reference points are the most convenient way to position the elements of a foil surface.
-The result is a novel foil geometry that fully decouples the design curves, allowing each aspect of the foil to be designed independently, plus a simplified geometry model that eliminates most of the additional complexity of the expanded model.
+The result is a novel foil geometry that fully decouples the design curves, allowing each aspect of the foil to be designed independently, plus a simplified parametrization that eliminates most of the additional complexity of the expanded model.
 The simplified model is both flexible and intuitive for designing highly nonlinear foil geometries (such as paraglider canopies) using simple parametric functions.